Cabbage Patch Kids: Hasbro years

 Hasbro took over the rights to produce Cabbage Patch dolls in 1988 after Coleco filed for Chapter 11 bankruptcy, and continued to make the dolls with various gimmicks, including dolls that played kazoos.
-Some of the more popular doll lines to come out under the Cabbage Kids name included the "Birthday Kids", "Splash 'n' Tan Kids", and "Pretty Crimp and Curl".
-Hasbro produced a 10th anniversary doll, reintroducing Schlaifer’s original packaging – a practice that other CPK doll manufacturers would do to give sales a boost on various anniversaries.
+Some of the more popular doll lines to come out under the Cabbage Patch Kids name included the "Birthday Kids", "Splash 'n' Tan Kids", and "Pretty Crimp and Curl".
+Hasbro produced a 10th anniversary doll, reintroducing Schlaifer's original packaging – a practice that other CPK doll manufacturers would do to give sales a boost on various anniversaries.
 Hasbro gradually began making the dolls for younger children, which led to smaller and smaller dolls.

 Mattel years

 In 1994, Mattel acquired the licensing rights to the dolls from Original Appalachian Artworks.
 Their first Cabbage Patch dolls hit the stores in 1995.

 The Mattel Cabbage Patch dolls were not limited to cloth bodies and included dolls made from vinyl, resulting in a more durable play doll.
 The Mattel dolls are mostly sized 14" or smaller, and most variants were individualized with a gimmick to enhance their collectibility, e.g. some dolls played on water toys, swam, ate food, or brushed their teeth.

 Some Mattel lines include the updated Kids line of basic cloth dolls that came with birth certificates, the OlympiKids that were made to coincide with the 1996 Olympics, and the Cabbage Patch Fairies.
 In January 1997, Mattel recalled the franchise's Snacktime Kids dolls after numerous complaints that they were chewing on children's hair and fingers.
-Additionally, to celebrate the dolls' 15th anniversary, Mattel created a line of exclusively female dolls with reproduction face molds, dressed in a reproduction dresses reminiscent of the original line and packaged in retro style box.
+Also, to celebrate the dolls' 15th anniversary, Mattel created a line of exclusively female dolls with reproduction face molds, dressed in a reproduction dresses reminiscent of the original line and packaged in retro style box.
 These were 16 inches tall, the same measurement of the first Coleco Cabbage Kids.

 Toys "R" Us Kids

-In 2001, with Mattel’s sales stalling, a former Coleco marketing employee, Al Kahn, acquired Original Appalachian’s licensing rights and sold retailer Toys "R" Us on producing 20-inch (50.8 cm) Kids dolls and 18-inch (45.7 cm) baby dolls, both with cloth bodies and vinyl heads.
+In 2001, with Mattel's sales stalling, a former Coleco marketing employee, Al Kahn, acquired Original Appalachian's licensing rights and sold retailer Toys "R" Us on producing 20-inch (50.8 cm) Kids dolls and 18-inch (45.7 cm) baby dolls, both with cloth bodies and vinyl heads.
 They were packaged in cardboard cabbage leaf seats.
 In 2001, the 20-inch dolls debuted in the Times Square flagship store.
 These were created to celebrate the 20th anniversary of the line, and were available both online and in stores around the US.
 Expensive and deemed too cumbersome for most young children to play with, they did not last long at the retailer.

 Play Along Toys

-Play Along toys next obtained exclusive licensing rights to produce the Cabbage Kids doll line.
-In 2003, again using Schlaifer’s original packaging, Play Along launched a Cabbage Kids 25th Anniversary collection using some of the original head sculpts from the very first Coleco editions.
-Play Along also partnered with Carvel Ice Cream in a co-branding campaign.
-The resulting co-branded Cabbage Kids were packaged with a Carvel-branded ice cream cone.
+Play Along toys next obtained exclusive licensing rights to produce the Cabbage Patch Kids doll line.
+In 2004, again using Schlaifer's original packaging, Play Along launched a Cabbage Patch Kids 25th Anniversary collection using some of the original head sculpts from the very first Coleco editions.
+Play Along also partnered with Carvel in a co-branding campaign.
+The resulting co-branded Cabbage Patch Kids were packaged with a Carvel-branded ice cream cone.